OpenAdaptAI/OpenAdapt/README.md

-# PuterBot: GUI Process Automation with Transformers
+# PuterBot: AI-First Process Automation with Transformers

-Welcome to PuterBot: GUI Process Automation with Transformers!
-This library implements AI-First Process Automation for GUI applications.
+Welcome to PuterBot!
+This Python library implements AI-First Process Automation with the power of Transformers.
 It:

 - Records screenshots and associated user input
 - Converts screenshots and user input into tokenized format